 - Prospective tutors - those who teach professional courses can give you a clear idea of what it takes to succeed.

 - Federation of Awarding Bodies (FAB) - the trade association for professional awarding organisations offers a wealth of information and contacts.

-- Your employer - your line manager or human resources (HR) manager are well placed to advise on which professional qualifications you can pursue to further your career.
+- Your employer - your line manager or HR manager will be well placed to advise on which professional qualifications you can pursue to further your career.

-In making your decision, you will need to consider things like:
+In making your decision, you'll need to consider things like:

 - fees and the availability of funding

 - how reputable the training provider and its tutors are